rhatdan/docker/docs/installation/mac.md

 ## Learn about your Toolbox installation

 Toolbox installs the Docker Engine binary, the Docker binary on your system.
-When you use the Docker Quickstart Terminal or create a `default` manually, Docker Machine updates the `~/.docker/machine/machines/default` folder to your system.
+When you use the Docker Quickstart Terminal or create a `docker-vm` manually, Docker Machine updates the `~/.docker/machine/machines/docker-vm` folder to your system.
 This folder contains the configuration for the VM.

 You can create multiple VMs on your system with Docker Machine.
 So, you may have more than one VM folder if you have more than one VM.
 To remove a VM, use the `docker-machine rm <machine-name>` command.

-## Migrate from Boot2Docker

-If you were using Boot2Docker previously, you have a pre-existing Docker `boot2docker-vm` VM on your local system.
-To allow Docker Machine to manage this older VM, you can migrate it.

-1. Open a terminal or the Docker CLI on your system.

-2. Type the following command.

-        $ docker-machine create -d virtualbox --virtualbox-import-boot2docker-vm boot2docker-vm docker-vm

-3. Use the `docker-machine` command to interact with the migrated VM.

 The `docker-machine` subcommands are slightly different than the `boot2docker` subcommands.
 The table below lists the equivalent `docker-machine` subcommand and what it does: